• Products

 Defaults may differ depending on date of site creation

-If your site was created before October 16, 2023, rest assured that the global public links toggle will be off.
-You’ll have to turn the toggle on to allow public links.
+If your site was created before October 16, 2023, the global public links toggle will be off until you choose to turn it on.

 If your site was created on or after October 16, 2023 — including sites migrating to Confluence Cloud — the global public links toggle will be on.
 Because all spaces will allow public links by default, this also means all spaces on your site will be allowing public links from the time you created the site.
 You’ll have to turn the global toggle off to stop allowing public links on your site.